carbon-language/carbon-lang/llvm/docs/DependenceGraphs/index.rst

   1. The graph nodes in the paper represent three main program components, namely *assignment statements*, *for loop headers* and *while loop headers*.
 In this implementation, DDG nodes naturally represent LLVM IR instructions.
 An assignment statement in this implementation typically involves a node representing the ``store`` instruction along with a number of individual nodes computing the right-hand-side of the assignment that connect to the ``store`` node via a def-use edge.
 The loop header instructions are not represented as special nodes in this implementation because they have limited uses and can be easily identified, for example, through ``LoopAnalysis``.
   2. The paper describes five types of dependency edges between nodes namely *loop dependency*, *flow-*, *anti-*, *output-*, and *input-* dependencies.
 In this implementation *memory* edges represent the *flow-*, *anti-*, *output-*, and *input-* dependencies.
 However, *loop dependencies* are not made explicit, because they mainly represent association between a loop structure and the program elements inside the loop and this association is fairly obvious in LLVM IR itself.
   3. The paper describes two types of pi-blocks; *recurrences* whose bodies are SCCs and *IN* nodes whose bodies are not part of any SCC.
-In this impelmentation, pi-blocks are only created for *recurrences*. *IN* nodes remain as simple DDG nodes in the graph.
+In this implementation, pi-blocks are only created for *recurrences*. *IN* nodes remain as simple DDG nodes in the graph.

 References